fsioni/projet-sfl/README.md

 ```

 - To move along all axis use : ̀`Z Q S F`
+- To attack an enemy use : `Left click`
 - To pause the game : `escape`
 - To restart the game after Game Over : `Space`
 - To open the debug mode press : `P`